harshitvasu/just-notes/modern-history/spectrum-5.md

 A common belief in the late 18th century was that Napoleon was conspiring with Tipu Sultan to invade India.
-In 1799, behind Lord Wellesley’s efforts to revive commercial relations Expansion and Consolidation of British Power ✫ 111 with Sindh was the hidden aim to counteract the alliance of the French, Tipu Sultan and Shah Zaman, the Kabul monarch.
+In 1799, behind Lord Wellesley’s efforts to revive commercial relations

+with Sindh was the hidden aim to counteract the alliance of the French, Tipu Sultan and Shah Zaman, the Kabul monarch.
 Negotiations were opened with Fath Ali Khan.
 But under the